gjm11/leela-zero/FAQ.md

 In mid-2018, retired professional Hajin Lee 4p ("Haylee") played a series of 8 games ([first game on YouTube](https://www.youtube.com/watch?v=1buJ9y7dwU8); [last game on YouTube](https://www.youtube.com/watch?v=lRXjP9ZbA2Q)) against Leela Zero, at a range of handicaps.
 In this match, Leela Zero won comfortably in games where it gave a handicap no bigger than 2 stones, and lost badly in games where it gave a handicap of 3 stones.
 (In these games, white had the usual komi of 7.5 points.)

 In mid-2018, a version of Leela Zero using a larger neural network trained from the same self-play games as the "official" Leela Zero networks entered the Tencent World AI Weiqi Competition.
-As of the writing of this FAQ, only the first stage of this competition has been held; Leela Zero is in second place after Tencent's _Fine Art_.
-(But this larger network is not yet publicly available, and "official" Leela Zero is definitely weaker.)
+In the first stage of the contest, Leela Zero took second place after Tencent's _Fine Art_, but it was less successful in the second stage and eventually took fifth place.
+(This larger network is not yet publicly available, and "official" Leela Zero is definitely weaker.)

 Leela Zero is not the strongest publicly available program (as of mid-2018).
-In particular, Facebook's _ELF OpenGo_ -- another project modelled closely on AlphaGo Zero -- is stronger than any official version of Leela Zero to date, although in the Tencent competition it lost to an unofficial larger-network version of Leela Zero.
+In particular, Facebook's _ELF OpenGo_ -- another project modelled closely on AlphaGo Zero -- is stronger than any official version of Leela Zero to date.

 ## Why is it weaker than AlphaGo?